trimstray/test-your-sysadmin-skills/README.md

 - <b>Do you contribute to any open source projects?</b>
 - <b>Describe the setup of your homelab.</b>
 - <b>What personal achievement are you most proud of?</b>
-- <b>Tell me about the biggest mistake you've made.</b>
+- <b>Tell me about the biggest mistake you've made.
+How you would do it differently today?</b>
 - <b>Tell me about your favorite UNIX-like system.</b>
 - <b>What software tools are you going to install the first day at a new job?</b>
 - <b>Tell me about how you manage your knowledge database (e.g. wikis).</b>
 - <b>What news sources do you check daily? (sysadmin, security-related or other)</b>
 - <b>How do you interact with developers: *us vs. them* or *all pulling together with a different approach*?</b>
-- <b>Which question would you ask, if you were interviewing me, to know, how good I'm with non-standard situations?</b>
+- <b>Which sysadmin question would you ask, if you were interviewing me, to know, how good I'm with non-standard situations?</b>

 ## <a name="general-knowledge">General Knowledge</a>